seorangdev/seorang.dev/content/snippets/2022-02-11-react-hook-countdown.md

 +++
-title = "Back to Basic: Building A Countdown in React Using Hooks" description = "I really cannot wrap my head at first.
-But turns out it quite simple!" date = 2022-02-11 draft = false
+title = "React Custom Hook: Countdown" description = "Using React's Effect Hook to build a countdown" date = 2022-02-11 draft = false
 +++

-I want to build a countdown with this specification:
+## Use Case

 - User can set the duration in second.
 - User can set a callback function that receives the current countdown in second on each tick.
 - User can change the duration while the countdown is running and will immediately use the latest duration on the next tick.
 - User can also change the duration while the countdown was finished, doing so will restart the countdown using the latest duration.

-This is the final custom hook code in TypeScript:
+## Code (TypeScript)

 ```ts
 import { useEffect, useRef } from "react";